 Your audience: If your customers aren’t knocking down your door, go knock on theirs (in a sense).
 You should research art fairs near and far to find those that are good matches with your art (quality, variety, location and price points).
 Even if you sell nothing you’re still growing your base by handing out your cards (see above).

 Your connections: Sign up for any local, weekly e-newsletters regarding art, design, home décor, etc. and build relationships with the authors.
-I have found that are very eager to have something or someone new to write about and will gladly write about you if you have something interesting and special to promote, for instance, an upcoming art fair.
+I have found that they are very eager to have something or someone new to write about and will gladly write about you if you have something interesting and special to promote, for instance, an upcoming art fair.

 Your message: For some, placing an ad in a home décor magazine is a good choice.
 It’s an expensive tact, but it puts you in front of a captive and engaged audience and it might only need to result in one sale to cover your costs.